Facebook is probably the most neglected online advertising channel of them all.

 While we’re at it, let’s create a third ad.
 Three is a good number to start testing with.

-The last one we’ll keep simple, just an encouraging CTA in a simple design.
+We’ll keep this one simple, with just an encouraging CTA in a simple design.

-Canva.com makes this a matter of seconds.
+Canva.com makes this happen in a matter of seconds.
 They even have templates for Facebook ads, ready to use.

 And now…you wait.